 A key reason why Epic Systems has become a technology leader with healthcare organizations is that they built an integrated platform for almost all areas of care.
 When Epic sees the need to advance technology in a new specialty, let’s say Eye Care for example- they take the time to develop what they call “modules”, built on the same platform and data structure as all of their other products.
 Here is a breakdown of the major Epic Systems modules that they have released, along with the clinical areas where they are used:

 ASAP ER Module

-ASAP is the Epic module that deals with managing ER visits.
+ASAP is the Epic software module that deals with managing ER visits.
 It has a component that tracks which rooms are occupied, displaying room and bed status on monitors that are mounted on the walls near the nursing stations.

 EpicCare Ambulatory is one of the main and largest components of the Epic platform.
 Primary Care and Specialty clinicians use the Ambulatory Module to document visits, place orders, send prescriptions, perform in-office procedures, review results, and send communications to patients.

 Epic Beacon Oncology

-Beacon Oncology is the chemotherapy module in the Epic system.
+Beacon Oncology is the chemotherapy module in the Epic software family.
 It is built around treatment plans for patients who are undergoing cancer treatment.
 Whereas most patient visits are either Outpatient or Inpatient, these visits are considered Series Visit Types, which span a longer amount of time.